 “Mrs. Merrick, may I remind you that I am a criminal?
 I broke into your building’s computers.
 I’m in control of your security cameras.
 Right now, the mob thinks you are still in your office.
 I can’t let the Mafia Shqiptare think you know anything about me.”

 “Damn you, Angel.
-You are as obstinate as my daughter!”
+You are as obstinate as my daughter!
+Why are you here?”

-Millie, sensing Anne’s frustration, stepped forward and spoke in a warm, non-threatening tone.

-“Angel, why are you here?”x
+Angel had a series of pre-programmed text-to-speech messages.

 “Your road trip is a trap.
 The Albanian mafia has targeted all of you for assassination.
 They will reprogram your company Tesla during your journey.
 When you approach Exit 47B on the Kennedy Expressway, your vehicle will take a surprise exit down this off-ramp.
 The SUV will stop 150 feet before Damen Avenue, where two Chechens will approach with Chinese Gatling guns.
 They will slay everyone in the car, then escape.”

 “What do you suggest we do?”
-Millie inquired.

 “You have two choices.
 One would be to simply cancel your trip.
 The Albanians will just try again.
 Or you could sacrifice your company SUV and allow me to arrange for their murder plot to blow up in their faces.”

-“Explain option number two for us, Angel,” Anne Merrick asked.
+“Explain option number two for us, Angel.”

-“I brought four mannequins in my rental SUV, two female and two male.
+“I brought four mannequins in my rental SUV, two females and two males.
 Dressing the department store dummies in your clothes, we send the vehicle on its way.
-You will return to your office via the stairs, using your swipe cards and wait in your office until this is all over.
+You will return to your office via the stairs using your swipe cards and wait in your office until this is all over.

 The security cameras near your office will show it empty until 3 p.m.
 Power off your cell phones.
 I will send an email message with the details to Officer Merrick, who’s at FBI Headquarters today.”

 “I’ll take Door Number Two, Angel.
-Does this mean that Millie and myself spend the afternoon in our bra and panties?”
+Does this mean Millie and I must return to my office in our bras and panties?”

 Angel’s face broke out into a luminous smile.